ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 traceroute -n 10.10.64.100
 ```

 and save the output.
-Then, stop the `tcpdump` processes.
+Then, stop the `tcpdump`.

 Run